TerryvanWalen/SE_SE_metrics/README.md

 | >4    | untestable, very high risk  |

 ## Unit testing
-Method calls contribute to code coverage.
+Method calls contribute to code coverage, while assert statements contribute to behavior testing.
-We calculate unit testing by counting how many method calls are in each method and how many assert statements there are.
-They should be kind of similar, because method calls contribute to code coverage and assert conditions test behavior.
+We calculate unit testing by computing the ratio between the number of method calls and the number of assert statements.
+Counting the two values is done by visiting the AST tree.

-TODO: find a good reasoning behind the scoring
+The hsqldb project scores very low on unit testing, because it uses JUnit and all assert statements are encapsulated.

 ### From numbers to score
-UT = AC / FC where:
+Our reasoning is that a system which has a similar number of assert statements and method calls (ratio is 1 to 2) falls in the neutral area, as there can be at least one assert per function call.
+But this does not mean that this ratio can't be achieved by writing many asserts which deal with one function call and ignore the others.
+Having more than double asserts puts the system in the + area, while having more than 4 times asserts as function calls is what we consider the best situation.

-FC: function calls
+Paper *Mauricio Finavaro Aniche, Gustavo Ansaldi Oliva, Marco Aurélio Gerosa: What Do The Asserts in a Unit Test Tell Us About Code Quality?
+A Study on Open Source and Industrial Projects* finds **that there is no correlation between the number of asserts and code quality, but the number of asserted object does.** This is interesting and kind of makes sense because this way empty or irrelevant assert statements are eliminated.
+Thus, as some further development we could consider finding a way to see if assert statements really check relevant information, and filter the irrelevant ones.
+But this also requires to define what is relevant information in the context of a unit test.

-AC: assert statements
+UT = AC / FC where: FC: function calls and AC: assert statements

 | Rank | UT    |
 | ---- |:-----:|